VocalNight/GifConverter/Readme.md

 A simple Java gif converter using the Icafe(https://github.com/dragon66/icafe) library

+I'll add a download to the usable jar after i return from work.

 Essentially is the same that a lot of sites do, but without the need to upload the file or save them one by one when the site finishes.

 The program will ask for you to find a gif file, after you select it, it will open 2 windows.